 What's the Deal with the New Strain of COVID-19 from the UK?

 In December, a new and seemingly more contagious strain of SARS-CoV-2, the virus that causes COVID-19, began spreading in the UK.
-Now, health officials are confirming cases of the new COVID-19 variant in several countries across the globe — including the U.S.
+By January, health officials confirmed cases of the variant, known as B.1.1.7, in several other countries, including the U.S. Now, it's the "most common" COVID strain currently circulating in the U.S., Rochelle Walensky, M.D., director of the Centers for Disease Control and Prevention (CDC), said at a recent press briefing.

-To make matters even more complicated, new COVID-19 variants have also been discovered in South Africa and Brazil.
-Yes, they're separate from both one another and independent from the UK strain, although all three strains appear to have mutations in the virus's spike protein (the part of the virus that binds to receptors in your cells and infects you with COVID-19), according to the CDC.
+To make matters even more complicated, new COVID-19 variants have also been discovered in South Africa, Brazil, and California.
+Yes, they're separate from both one another and independent from the UK strain, although all of these new strains appear to have mutations in the virus's spike protein (the part of the virus that binds to receptors in your cells and infects you with COVID-19), according to the CDC.
 While researchers are still working to understand what's making these COVID variants spread so quickly, experts say these spike protein mutations may have something to do with it.
 (See: Why Are the New COVID-19 Strains Spreading More Quickly?)

-As scary as that all sounds, Brett Giroir, M.D., the U.S. assistant secretary of health at the Department of Health and Human Services, told ABC News there's no need to panic just yet.
+As scary as that all sounds, there's no need to panic just yet.
 Here's what you need to know about the new COVID strain.
 (FTR: For the purposes of this story, we'll be discussing the strain discovered in the UK when referencing "the new COVID strain.")

 First, know that this isn't the first time we've seen COVID-19 mutations.

-In his interview with ABC News, Dr. Giroir noted that there have already been nearly 4,000 different mutations among the virus that causes COVID-19 and that researchers have been studying these changes since the beginning of the pandemic.
+In an interview with ABC News, Brett Giroir, M.D., the U.S. assistant secretary of health at the Department of Health and Human Services, noted that there have already been at least 4,000 different mutations among the virus that causes COVID-19 and that researchers have been studying these changes since the beginning of the pandemic.

 The most worrying mutations are those that can help the virus evade your immune system or the effects of vaccines and antibody therapies, according to a recent feature published in the scientific journal Nature.
 (The same holds true for any virus.)
 So far, researchers haven't identified any of these types of particularly concerning mutations.

-A key factor with SARS-CoV-2 VUI 202012/01, however, is that it seems to spread more efficiently compared to other known COVID-19 strains, says Robert Amler, M.D., dean of New York Medical College's School of Health Sciences and Practice and former chief medical officer at the CDC.
+A key factor with SARS-CoV-2 B.1.1.7, however, is that it seems to spread more efficiently compared to other known COVID-19 strains, says Robert Amler, M.D., dean of New York Medical College's School of Health Sciences and Practice and former chief medical officer at the CDC.

 More specifically, a person infected with this new so-called "UK COVID-19 strain" may spread the virus to, on average, 1.5 people, while someone with a "standard" strain of COVID-19 is expected to infect about 1.1 people, said Maria Van Kerkhove, a technical lead at the WHO, according to U.S. News & World Report.
 (Related: Everything You Need to Know About Coronavirus Transmission)